 A peripheral nerve block consists of an injection of anesthetic on or near the nerve causing joint pain.
 This type of injection is very effective but only temporary, and it’s often used diagnostically to verify which nerves, if any, are responsible for your pain.

 Nerve blocks may be used alone to temporarily relieve pain, injected along with steroids for longer pain relief, or followed by radiofrequency ablation, which uses heat to block signals in the targeted nerve.

 Your blood contains cells called platelets, which are packed with proteins called growth factors.
 Growth factors are essential for wound healing because they stimulate the production of new cells and tissues.

 Platelet-rich plasma (PRP) is plasma that contains more platelets than normal.
 It’s easily developed by drawing your blood, separating out the platelets, then adding the platelets back to a small amount of plasma.

-When PRP is injected into your painful joint, your doctor at Garden State Pain Control uses ultrasound to guide the needle to the precise injection site.
+When PRP is injected into your painful joint, your doctor at Garden State Pain & Orthopedics uses ultrasound to guide the needle to the precise injection site.
 The injected platelets trigger the growth of new tissues to replace damaged tissues, speed up healing, and help reduce inflammation.
 PRP is a safe and effective treatment that’s used for joint pain, arthritis, and tendon, ligament, and muscle injuries.